We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Pores — your skin is covered in them.
-These tiny holes are everywhere, covering the skin of your face, arms, legs, and everywhere else on your body.
+Your skin is covered in pores.
+These tiny holes are everywhere: the skin of your face, arms, legs, and everywhere else on your body.

 There are many ways to minimize the appearance of your pores.
 Check out these tips!

 Skin that’s often oily, or has clogged pores, may benefit from using a daily cleanser.

 Start by using a gentle cleanser that you can purchase over-the-counter.
 Look for a label that states that it was made for people with normal to oily skin.